 Economic Development Research Group for the American Society of Civil Engineers (ASCE), 2013

-ASCE’s Failure to Act economic report series, prepared by EDR Group, shows the economic consequences of continued underinvestment in our nation’s infrastructure, and the economic gains that could be made by 2020 in terms of GDP, personal disposable income, exports, and jobs if we choose as a country to invest in our communities.
+ASCE’s Failure to Act economic report series, prepared by EDR Group, shows the economic consequences of continued underinvestment in our nation’s infrastructure, and the economic gains that could be made by 2020 if we choose as a country to invest in our communities.
+The study compared scenarios for national growth and international trade by 2020 -- with continuation of current infrastructure investment levels, and with increased investment to address existing gaps in infrasrtucture sufficiency.
+Using a series of national and international economic models, the analysis showed impacts on U.S. economic competitiveness, and consequently changes in GDP, personal disposable income, exports, and jobs.
 The four-part series culminated with the release of a summary report on January 15, 2013, which presents an overall picture of the economic opportunity associated with infrastructure investment and the cost of failing to fill the investment gap.

 The summary report shows that with an additional investment of $157 billion a year between now and 2020, the U.S. can eliminate this drag on economic growth and protect:

 - $3.1 trillion in GDP, almost the equivalent of Germany’s entire GDP

 - $1.1 trillion in U.S. trade value, equivalent to Mexico’s GDP

 - 3.5 million jobs, more than the jobs created in the U.S. over the previous 22 months